jcafhe/RxPY3.0-todo/tests-update.md

-# Update status for tests/test_observable/
+## Update status for tests/test_observable/

+All tests have been updated to pipestyle.

 __file__: file have been updated